-c.
-Record the names, addresses, and phone numbers of all witnesses and other persons present.
-B. Superv rvisor Responsibilities Ensure e section A of the Post Deadly Force Checklist is complete.
-2. the involved officer(s) escorted from the scene and taken to a secure/safe on for debriefing. □ 3.
-If the o officer is able to do so, he/she should be encouraged to notify his/her family.
-If the officer(s) has been shot or otherwise injured in the incident: a.
+- 1. Ensure section A of the Post Deadly Force Checklist is complete. - 2.
+Have the involved officer(s) escorted from the scene and taken to a secure/safe location for debriefing. - \neg 3.
+If the officer is able to do so, he/she should be encouraged to notify his/her family. - \neg 4.
+If the officer(s) has been shot or otherwise injured in the incident: - a.
 Ensure that an officer accompanies and remains with the officer at the hospital.
-This officer is responsible for collecting and safeguarding the injured officers clothing, equipment, and other personal effects as evidence. ☐ b.
+This officer is responsible for collecting and safeguarding the injured officers clothing, equipment, and other personal effects as evidence. - b.
 Ensure supervisory officer notifies family in person when possible.
-An officer's death notification shall be conducted in person. c.
-Ensure the officer's family is assigned transportation to the hospital or other location where needed. ☐ d.
-Assign an officer to the family for security, support, control of press and visitors, establishment of communication and related matters. e.
-Ensure the officer(s) name(s) is/are not released to the media.
-C. Invest igator R esponsibilities □ 1.
-Ensure e sections A and B above have been completed.
-Ensure e that the overall scene is photographed, videotaped and processed. ☐ 3. trauma distort act a preliminary interview with the officer.
-Be cognizant of symptoms of postatic stress, to include time and space distortions, confusion, hearing and visual ion and emotional impairment, including shock.
-The investigator may choose to one the interview if these signs are present or if requested by the officer.
-4. superv investi e the officer not to discuss the incident with anyone other than their immediate visor(s) and assigned investigators until the conclusion of the preliminary igation.
-Exceptions are personal or city attorney, family member, mental health sionals, and clergy.
+An officer's death notification shall be conducted in person. - c.
+Ensure the officer's family is assigned transportation to the hospital or other location where needed. - d.
+Assign an officer to the family for security, support, control of press and visitors, establishment of communication and related matters. - \neg e.
+Ensure the officer(s) name(s) is/are not released to the media. - C. Investigator Responsibilities - 1.
+Ensure sections A and B above have been completed. - \neg 2.
+Ensure that the overall scene is photographed, videotaped and processed. - 3.
+Conduct a preliminary interview with the officer.
+Be cognizant of symptoms of posttraumatic stress, to include time and space distortions, confusion, hearing and visual distortion and emotional impairment, including shock.
+The investigator may choose to postpone the interview if these signs are present or if requested by the officer. - ☐ 4.
+Advise the officer not to discuss the incident with anyone other than their immediate supervisor(s) and assigned investigators until the conclusion of the preliminary investigation.
+Exceptions are personal or city attorney, family member, mental health professionals, and clergy.

-5. Where an officer has died, the procedures established for line of duty deaths shall be followed.
+\Box 5.
+Where an officer has died, the procedures established for line of duty deaths shall be followed.

+Subject: Effective Date: Revised Date:

+Written Directive System May 10, 2019 May 10, 2019

+Title: Pages: Distribution:

-Subject: Written Directive System Effective Date: May 10, 2019 Revised Date: May 10, 2019 Title: Operational Reassignment Pages: 2 Distribution: All Members Cross Reference: CALEA Reference Chapter 4.2.3 Chief of Police Approval: Nathaniel Allen
+Operational Reassignment 2 All Members

+Cross Reference: CALEA Reference Chapter 4.2.3 Chief of Police Approval Nathaniel Allen